-The per capita income in Dalton in 2010 was $20,180, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,720 for a family of four.
+The per capita income in Dalton in 2010 was $19,835, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,340 for a family of four.
 However, Dalton contains both very wealthy and poor people as well.

-Dalton is a somewhat ethnically-diverse city.
+Dalton is an extremely ethnically-diverse city.
 The people who call Dalton home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Dalton, accounting for 47.92% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Dalton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dalton include Irish, German, Scottish, and African.
+Important ancestries of people in Dalton include Irish, German, African, and Scottish.

-Dalton also has a high percentage of its population that was born in another country: 27.66%.
+Dalton also has a high percentage of its population that was born in another country: 28.13%.

 The most common language spoken in Dalton is English.
 Other important languages spoken here include Spanish and Gujarathi.